xiaoniuniu89/giglep4/TESTING.md

 - As a user, I can create an account to access the site.
     - From the landing page, click the sign-up button on the page or in the navbar.
-    - Fill in username, email, and confirm password.
+    - Fill in your username, email, and confirm your password.
     - you will be automatically redirected to the login page and can now use your username and password to log in.

 - As a user, I can reset my password in case I lose it or feel my current password is not secure.
     - From the Login page, click forgot password under the login button.
     - Enter an email address.
-    - Check mail and follow the link
+    - Check your mail and follow the link
-    - reset password.
+    - reset the password.
     - log in with the new password.

 - As a user, I can update the information on my profile to reflect my current circumstances.